ruggleslab/press/readme.md

 This repository contains the code used to create PRESS.
 Is is mainly written in R and Python.
 The code is organized into the following folders:

-* `data-wrangling' contains code used to prepare the data for analysis
+* `data-wrangling` contains code used to prepare the data for analysis
 * `analysis` contains code used to perform the analysis
 * `models` contains code used to create the models